wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.3.7**

+*	Minor Action/Filter hook updates for extensions ( extension available at http://stephensherrardplugins.com )
+*	Added Dutch translation by Remco Spil

 **Version 1.3.6**

 *	Added option to show/hide "more info..." link in photo column for members with post content
 *	Added option to link member name to member post page if member has post content
 *	Added filter hooks for all text that is output to the public side for the Directory and Contact Form, to make it easy to modify displayed text without using a translation plugin or editing the plugin files.
 See FAQ or Help Tabs for details.
-Customizer add-on to make modification of text super simple is coming soon!
+Customizer add-on to make modification of text super simple is available as an extension!
 *	Help tab update
 *	Include translation file that was missing from last update